Access Keys:

 • Component 3: Listening and Appraising.

-Performance Skills KS4
+CCEA Level 2 Performance Skills

-The course focus’ on three compulsory units;
+The course focuses on three compulsory units;

 • Unit 1: Working in the Performing Arts Industry